tweag/gazelle_haskell_modules/README.md

 `haskell_module` rule might need to be updated.
 Removed imports are removed from the `deps` attribute, and added imports might originate new dependencies.
-Adding an import to a module that is defined in the current repo, will add that module to the dependencies as long as the name of the module uniquely identifies a rule that defines it.
-If two different rules defined the same module name, `gazelle_haskell_modules` will produce an error.
+Adding an import to a module that is defined in the current repo, will add that module to the dependencies if the importer and the imported come from the same library, binary, or test.

-Note that `gazelle_haskell_modules` will always chose the right module when generating new `haskell_module` rules because the list of dependencies in the originating rule allows to determine from which library imports are coming from.
-If library boundaries are erased, some of these dependencies are erased later on, though, so they won't be available when the `haskell_module` rules need to be updated.

 ## Implementation